whowell1/whowell1github.io/content/en/blog/interviews.md

 **What is the difference between encryption, hashing, encoding, and serialization?**

-- All three listed above are a form of changing the data from one form to another.
+- All four listed above are a form of changing the data from one form to another.

 - Encryption is a way to scramble data so only authorized parties can unscramble it.
 The only way to “unlock” a piece of data is to have a key.
 There are two types of encryption: public and private key encryption.
-Public key encryption, also known as asymmetric encryption, is where something uses a public key to encrypt the message, and the recipient of the intended message uses the private key to decrypt the message.
+  - Public key encryption, also known as asymmetric encryption, is where something uses a public key to encrypt the message, and the recipient of the intended message uses the private key to decrypt the message.
 Examples are Diffie-Hellman key exchange.
-Private key encryption or symmetric key encryption is the simple lock and key analogy.
+  - Private key encryption or symmetric key encryption is the simple lock and key analogy.
 The same message is used to encrypt and decrypt a message.
 Examples that use this encryption are AES and WPA encryption.

 - Hashing is like a fingerprint of a program.
 This form of data manipulation is not bidirectional, meaning that once you hash data, it is impossible to have the data return to its original form.
 Examples of hashes includes MD5 and sha256.